scmaree/uncrowded-hypervolume/README.md

 The maximum number of evaluations is set to 1 million evaluations in this example, runtime is limited to 60 seconds, and the value-to-reach is activated (`-r` flag).
 The random seed is set to 1234, and result files are written in the current directory.

 ### Sofomore-GOMEA
-The Sofomore framework is introduced in **Uncrowded Hypervolume Improvement: COMO-CMA-ES and the Sofomore framework** by C. Toure et al, 2019.
+The Sofomore framework is introduced in *Uncrowded Hypervolume Improvement: COMO-CMA-ES and the Sofomore framework* by C. Toure et al., 2019.
 Here, we present a version in which GOMEA is used to perform the internal optimization, as described in the above mentioned publication.

 `./sofomore_gomea -s -v -r 26 10 9 -10 10 31 1000 1000000 60 120.7876730749 1234 "./"`

 Sofomore-GOMEA does not require a linkage model to be specified (when the multi-objective problem is considered to be a black-box), and the remainder of the inputs is the same as for `uhv_gomea`.

-**Note: In Sofomore-GOMEA, re-evaluation of all solutions is performed at the beginning of each generation.
+*Note: In Sofomore-GOMEA, re-evaluation of all solutions is performed at the beginning of each generation.
 The current implementation is lazy in the sense that it also re-evaluates the multi-objective fitness values, which is not required.
-These evaluations are not counted in all counters, but when using this code in any other benchmarking setting, this needs to be fixed**
+These evaluations are not counted in all counters, but when using this code in any other benchmarking setting, this needs to be fixed.*

 ### UHV-Grad (gradient-based multi-objective optimization)
 Uncrowed hypervolume indicator can be used for efficient gradient-based multi-objective optimization, as described in,